NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 	* `SHA256(public_key) = 0b7c28c9b7290c98d7438e70b3d3f7c848fbd7d1dc194ff83f4f7cc9b1378e98`
 2. Calculate the RIPEMD-160 hash of this SHA-256 hash
 	* `RIPEMD160(SHA256(public_key)) = f54a5851e9372b87810a8e60cdd2e7cfd80b6e31`
-3. To create a *checksum* we take the SHA-256 of this RIPEMD-160 hash **twice** and take the first 4 bytes.
+3. To create a *checksum* we take the SHA-256 of this RIPEMD-160 hash **twice** and take the first 4 bytes
 	* `SHA256(SHA256(RIPEMD160(SHA256(public_key)))) = c7f18fe8fcbed6396741e58ad259b5cb16b7fd7f041904147ba1dcffabf747fd`
 	* `c7f18fe8` is our checksum
-4. Add the checksum to the end of the original RIPEMD160 hash at step 3
+4. Add the checksum to the end of the original RIPEMD160 hash at step 2
 	* `f54a5851e9372b87810a8e60cdd2e7cfd80b6e31c7f18fe8`
 5. Convert the byte result from hexidecimal into a [base58](https://en.bitcoin.it/wiki/Base58Check_encoding) string
 	* `PMycacnJaSqwwJqjawXBErnLsZ7RkXUAs`
 6. Add a version byte in front of this to complete our address (`0x00` for main-net)
 	* `1PMycacnJaSqwwJqjawXBErnLsZ7RkXUAs`
 7. Remove any extra leading 1's.
-In base58, 0 is represented by a 1 and thus it is pointless to have multiple leading 1's.
+In base58 0 is represented by a 1 and thus it is pointless to have multiple leading 1's.
+Would you give your house address with 00032 Smith St?
 Only one 1 is required to indicate the address type and version.
 	* Nothing needs to be done to the address above as it only has one 1.
 	* `1PMycacnJaSqwwJqjawXBErnLsZ7RkXUAs`